MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_isoch_free_resources.md

 ## -struct-fields

 ### -field hResource

 Specifies the resource handle to release.

 ## -remarks

 The bus driver sets <b>Irp-&gt;IoStatus.Status</b> to STATUS_SUCCESS on success.
 All isochronous buffers that were attached to this resource must be detached prior to issuing this call.
-If a device driver attempts to free a resource handle with isochronous buffers still attached to it, the handle is not freed and the bus driver returns STATUS_ACCESS_DENIED instead.</p>
+If a device driver attempts to free a resource handle with isochronous buffers still attached to it, the handle is not freed and the bus driver returns STATUS_ACCESS_DENIED instead.